Logical blocks for fault-tolerant topological quantum computation: Implementing logical blocks in topological fusion-based quantum computation

 \subsubsection{Boundaries}

 Recall from Section~\ref{secElements} that boundaries come in two types according to the type of excitation that may condense on them.
 The primal boundary absorbs only dual-type excitations, and the dual boundary absorbs only primal-type excitations.
-These boundaries can be created using single-qubit measurements on a 2-dimensional sub-lattice.
+These boundaries can be created using single-qubit measurements on a two-dimensional sublattice.

 To see how they are created, consider a region $R$ with a boundary $\partial R$.
 As we have seen, by fusing the resource states within $R$, we are left with a topological surface code state on $\partial R$.
 There are surviving stabilizers $r\in \survstab$ that describe this boundary state.
 We consider in particular the surviving stabilizers $r\in \survstab\setminus \checkgp$ with support on $\partial R$.
-These surviving stabilizers admit a generating set in terms of primal and dual stabilizers (recall they can be viewed as truncated/restricted bulk check operators).
+These surviving stabilizers admit a generating set in terms of primal and dual stabilizers (recall they can be viewed as truncated bulk check operators).

 To create a primal or dual boundary on $\partial R$, we perform a set of single-qubit measurements that commute with either the primal or dual surviving stabilizers.
 In other words, we perform measurements such that only the primal or dual surviving stabilizers $r\in \survstab\setminus \checkgp$ remain (but not both).
-For the planar geometry of Fig.~\ref{fig:surviving_on_boundary}, the measurement pattern to create a primal or dual boundary differ only by a translation.
-Namely, they consist of an alternating pattern of $X$ and $Z$ single-qubit measurements, as shown in the example of Fig.~\ref{figFBQCMagicStatePreparation}.
+For the planar geometry of Fig.~\ref{fig:surviving_on_boundary}, the measurement patterns to create a primal boundary and a dual boundary differ only by a translation.
+Namely, they consist of an alternating pattern of $X$ and $Z$ single-qubit measurements, as shown in the example of Fig.~\ref{figFBQCMagicStatePreparation} below.
 The boundary checks are shown in Fig.~\ref{figFBQCFeatures}.
-Other geometries can be found similarly by implementing the single-qubit measurement pattern that completes either then primal or dual check operators (which are obtained by restricting bulk checks to the region with boundary).
+Other geometries can be found similarly by implementing the single-qubit measurement pattern that completes either the primal or dual check operators (which are obtained by restricting bulk checks to the region with boundary).
 We remark that it is often convenient to describe the fusion graph on the dual of the template complex, such that resource states belong to 3-cells, and the measurement basis for each qubit is uniquely determined by the feature label on the 2-cell on which it resides.

-\subsubsection{Domain Walls}
+\subsubsection{Domain walls}